Sam Cannon Personal Injury Lawyer Facebook Pixel

 Motorcyclists in Colorado have the right to expect reasonable care from fellow road users to prevent accidents.
 When roadway disasters occur, injured motorcyclists have the right to seek financial compensation for their losses from the person or party at fault.
 This is how Colorado’s car insurance system works.

 Fault for a motorcycle accident must be determined before an insurance claim can be filed.
 If a driver is at fault for running a red light or texting while driving, for instance, that driver’s automobile insurance policy would pay for an injured motorcyclist’s medical bills and property repairs.
-However, the injured accident victim is responsible for proving or demonstrating a fault.
+However, the injured accident victim is responsible for proving or demonstrating fault.

 After a motorcycle accident, you have the right to hire a personal injury lawyer to represent you.
 Your lawyer can take over settlement negotiations and advocate for a fair case outcome on your behalf.
 Finally, you have the right to file an insurance claim or bring a personal injury lawsuit to hold someone accountable for the crash and recover damages.